typescript-cheatsheets/react/README.md

 Leaning on Typescript's Type Inference is great... until you realize you need a type that was inferred, and have to go back and explicitly declare types/interfaces so you can export them for reuse.

-Fortunately, with `typeof`, you wont have to do that. just use it on any value:
+Fortunately, with `typeof`, you won't have to do that.
+Just use it on any value:

 ```tsx
 const [state, setState] = React.useState({